vuejs/vitepress/docs/reference/frontmatter-config.md

 - Type: `string`

 Description for the page.
-It's same as [config.description](/reference/site-config#description), and it overrides the app config.
+It's same as [config.description](/reference/site-config#description), and it overrides the site-level config.

 ```yaml
 ---